 In 1836, the Wisconsin Territory was established.
 Twelve years later, on May 29, 1848, the territory became the 30th state.
 The name Wisconsin was chosen as the English version of a French adaptation of an Indian word meaning “the place where we live.”

-Wisconsin is home to 147 ghost towns.
+There are 147 ghost towns in Wisconsin.
 The current number of ghost towns is believed to be an incomplete count.
 Information is still being gathered on located towns as well as those that have yet to be discovered.

 Known for its diverse climatic conditions and geographical features, Wisconsin is found in the Upper Midwest region of the United States.
 An interesting fact about Wisconsin is that the glaciers of the Ice Age largely impacted the state.
 The glaciers have affected all the areas of Wisconsin, except the Driftless Area.